 Let me just say that i have not read a book in ages.
 The last time i can remember having read one would go back to as far as 1985 or so.
 Anyway coming to this novel, all i can say is that it is one most intriguing and captivating book i have ever read.
 I finished it in almost 4 days and the last time i was reading it was from 1 am till about 8 am .
 I spent a whole sleepless night since i wanted to know what was unfolding chapter after chapter.
 I am of Mauritian origin and have been to many of the places mentioned in the book, yet the way they were described in the novel made me want to re visit them.
 Once i started the novel, i would not bulge and got stuck to reading for hours.
 What was interesting though was the feeling of being part of the plot or it was like i was watching a movie.I am even thinking about asking a few movie directors if they would be interested in putting all this in images.
 Hats off to the author Emma Fry.
 I look forward to reading more of her future works.
 She has just made another big fan;)

-5.0 out of 5 stars A compelling read19 July 2012
+A compelling read, 19 July 2012

 By